 Pathwise Credit Union

-Pathwise Credit Union is a financial service co-operative and has partnered with Business Advisory Centre Durham to offer businesses a free banking account for 6 months among other financial services.
+Pathwise Credit Union is a financial service co-operative and has partnered with Business Advisory Centre Durham to bring businesses in Durham Region a microloan program offering up to $10,000.

 About The Presenters:

 David Vink, Commercial Services LeaderI often shared in past that I am an entrepreneur trapped in a bankers’ body but after 10+ years working for the big banks I still need to find a clever tagline to capture that essence.
 I am passionate about working with businesses of all shapes and sizes and my aim is to both learn from our members but more importantly add value for them and my team.
 I have experience operating my own businesses in past as well as living and working overseas.

 BDC, the Business Development Bank of Canada and the financial institution devoted to Canadian entrepreneurs.
 They help create and develop strong Canadian businesses through financing, advisory services and capital, with a focus on small and medium-sized enterprises.

 BDC is the financial institution devoted to Canadian entrepreneurs.
 They help create and develop strong Canadian businesses through financing, advisory services and capital, with a focus on small and medium-sized enterprises.